PabloCGSilva/Programathor/Teste: JavaScript - Pleno.md

 delete variable1.length;
 </script>
 ```
-- [ ] Object is frozen, a property named “price” is not added in the variable1 objec
+- [ ] Object is frozen, a property named “price” is added in the variable1 object, a property named “length” is deleted from this object.
+At the end of the code, the object “variable1” contains 2 properties.
-- [ ] Object is frozen, a property named “price” is not added in the variable1 objec
+- [ ] Object is frozen, a property named “price” is not added in the variable1 object, a property named “length” is deleted from this object.
+At the end of the code, object “variable1” contains 1 properties.
-- [ ] Object is frozen, a property named “price” is added in the variable1 object, a
+- [ ] Object is frozen, a property named “price” is added in the variable1 object, a property named “length” is not deleted from this object.
+At the end of the code, object “variable1” contains 1 properties.
-- [ ] Object is frozen, a property named “price” is added in the variable1 object,
+- [x] Object is frozen, a property named “price” is not added in the variable1 object, a property named “length” is not deleted from this object.
+At the end of the code, object “variable1” contains 2 properties.

 Pergunta 2/14:
 Which of the following will change the image to